-The standards of this section apply to land divisions and new development or redevelopment for which a building permit is required that places demands on public or private transportation facilities or and related city utilities.
-Unless otherwise provided, all construction, reconstruction, or repair of transportation facilities, and related utilities, and other public improvements within the city shall comply with the standards of this Chapter.
+The standards of this section apply to new development or redevelopment for which a building permit is required that places demands on public or private transportation facilities or city utilities.
+Unless otherwise provided, all construction, reconstruction, or repair of transportation facilities, utilities, and other public improvements within the city shall comply with the standards of this Chapter.